 - Know what to do if you encounter wildfire smoke: Different colors and behaviors of the smoke can give you clues about what actions you might take.

-- Know what to do if you encounter wildfire: Depending on your location relative to an active fire, you would take different actions.
+- Know what to do if you encounter wildfire flames: Depending on your location relative to an active fire, you would take different actions.

-- Take precautions to avoid unintentionally setting a fire: Make sure you know the proper techniques for starting and putting out a campfire in the wilderness (only when fires are allowed).
+- Take precautions to keep your campfire from becoming a wildfire: Make sure you know the proper techniques for starting and putting out a campfire in the wilderness (and have one only when fires are allowed).

 Read on for helpful details.